Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Stationary distribution of TASEP with a second-class particle

-In this subsection we prove the convergence of $\Phi^\rho_t$ to $\Psi^\rho$ in the averaged sense. \begin{prop} We have $T^{-1}\int_0^T \Phi_t^\rho dt \to \Psi^\rho$ in distribution, as $T\to\infty$. \end{prop} Recall the stationary measure for TASEP as seem from a second-class particle $\sigma$, constructed in Section \ref{ssec:2cp-sta-def}.
-Also recall that we have the following two projections of $\sigma$: first, if we set all $*$ symbols on positive sites to be $0$, and all $*$ symbols on negative sites to be $1$, we get i.i.d.\ Bernoulli$(\rho)$ on all non-zero sites; second, if we set all $*$ symbols on positive sites to be $1$, and all $*$ symbols on negative sites to be $0$, we get a distribution which is stationary for the TASEP as seen from an isolated second-class particle.
+\begin{prop} We have $T^{-1}\int_0^T \Phi_t dt \to \Psi$ weakly, as $T\to\infty$. \end{prop} Our strategy to prove this is to construct a coupling between $\Phi_t$ and $\Psi$ using $\sigma$, the stationary configuration of TASEP with infinitely many second-class particles constructed in \eqref{eq:sigmadef}.

+Recall that we have the following two projections of $\sigma$: first, if we set all $*$ symbols on positive sites to be $0$, and all $*$ symbols on negative sites to be $1$, we get i.i.d.\;Bernoulli$(\rho)$ on all non-zero sites; second, if we set all $*$ symbols on positive sites to be $1$, and all $*$ symbols on negative sites to be $0$, we get a distribution which is stationary for TASEP as seen from an isolated second-class particle (see the discussion after Proposition \ref{prop:ferr94}).

-Now recall TASEP $(\sigma_t)_{t\ge 0}$ with (infinitely many) second-class particles, and starting from $\sigma_0=\sigma$.
+Now let $(\sigma_t)_{t\ge 0}$ be TASEP with (infinitely many) second-class particles, and starting from $\sigma_0=\sigma$.
 At time $0$, we label all the second-class particles with $\Z$ from right to left, such that the one at the origin is labeled $0$.
-We consider two ways where the labels evolve. \begin{itemize} \item Rule (a): for all second-class particles, the labels never change. \item Rule (b): two second-class particles labeled $i>j$, if they are at sites $x$ and $x+1$, then with rate $1$ they exchange their labels. \end{itemize} We note that when forgetting the labels, the dynamic is unchanged.
-For each $i\in \Z$ and $t\ge 0$, we denote $l_t^{a,i}$ as the site of the second-class particle labeled by $i$ at time $t$, under Rule (a).
+We consider two ways where the labels evolve. \begin{itemize} \item Rule (a): for all second-class particles, the labels never change. \item Rule (b): for two second-class particles labeled $i>j$, if they are at sites $x$ and $x+1$, then with rate $1$ they exchange their labels. \end{itemize} We note that when forgetting the labels, the dynamic is unchanged.
+For each $i\in \Z$ and $t\ge 0$, we denote $l_t^{a,i}$ as the location of the second-class particle labeled by $i$ at time $t$, under Rule (a).
 Then for each $i\in\Z$ we have $l_t^{a,i}>l_t^{a,i+1}$, and there is no other second-class particle between sites $l_t^{a,i}$ and $l_t^{a,i+1}$.
-We also denote $l_t^{b,i}$ as the site of the second-class particle labeled by $i$ at time $t$, under Rule (b).
+We also denote $l_t^{b,i}$ as the location of the second-class particle labeled by $i$ at time $t$, under Rule (b).
+Define $\sigma^{a,i}_t, \sigma^{b,i}_t:\Z\to\{0,1,*\}$ as $\sigma^{a,i}_t(x)=\sigma_t(x+l_t^{a,i})$ and $\sigma^{b,i}_t(x)=\sigma_t(x+l_t^{b,i})$, which is $\sigma_t$ as seen from the second-class particle labeled by $i$, under each rule.